rackerlabs/technical-blog/_posts/2016-02-29-peel-content-layers.md

 Thanks, Python requests.utils.quote!

 Now to take that list of content IDs and look at loads of metadata.
-I feed the content IDs into another function, this one uses Python requests to get the JSON from the content service and then only look at the titles.
+I fed the content IDs into another function, this one uses Python requests to get the JSON from the content service and then only look at the titles.

-With a list of content IDs, I can get a list of titles.
+With a list of content IDs, I could get a list of titles.
 Or a list of authors, or a list of even more metadata.
 Exciting!

 ```
 ...